jameshanlon/cheese/cheese/pages/privacy-notice.md

 We may store our data on cloud storage services like Dropbox, Google Drive, or Amazon Webservices, but we will do so only when the service complies with the GDPR.
+Furthermore, these services are only accessible only by password-based authentication and are not available to the general public.

 <a class="anchor" name="security-measures"></a>
 ## How do we keep your data safe?

 We take necessary measures to ensure the security of the personal data we hold from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
-These measured include limiting access to only staff of the CHEESE Project via password-based authentication, we keep the webserver that stores our data operational with basic security measures and up-to-date with the latest security patches, and access to the website is secured with SSL so that any personal data is encrypted and cannot be intercepted by a third party.
+These measures include limiting access to only staff of the CHEESE Project via password-based authentication, we keep the webserver that stores our data operational with basic security measures and up-to-date with the latest security patches, and access to the website is secured with SSL (an encrypted connection) so that any personal data is encrypted and cannot be intercepted by a third party.
 We review our security policy regularly to ensure it remains effective and to highlight areas for improvement.

 <a class="anchor" name="individual-rights"></a>
 ## What rights do I have over my data?